quantifiedcode/python-anti-patterns/docs/maintainability/returning_more_than_one_variable_type_from_function_call.rst

 Best practice
 -------------

-Raise exception when error is encountered or precondition is unsatisfied ........................................................................
+Raise an exception when an error is encountered or a precondition is unsatisfied ........................................................................

-When a calling code provides invalid data to a function, or a precondition to the function is not satisfied, or an error occurs during the execution of the function, the function should not return any data.
-The function should raise an exception.
-In the modified version of the ``get_secret_code()`` function below, the function raises a ``ValueError`` when a calling code does not provide the correct value for the ``password`` argument.
+When invalid data is provided to a function, a precondition to a function is not satisfied, or an error occurs during the execution of a function, the function should not return any data.
+Instead, the function should raise an exception.
+In the modified version of ``get_secret_code()`` shown below, ``ValueError`` is raised when an incorrect value is given for the ``password`` argument.

 .. code:: python